 How do you prepare blackberries for babies with baby-led weaning?

 9 to 12 months old: Quarter fresh blackberries lengthwise and offer as finger food to let your baby practice the pincer grasp.
-You can also continue to mash or cook the berries into your baby’s food as you see fit.
+You can also continue to mash or completely flatten berries that are very soft.